codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/cd-examples/docker-swarm.md

-## Create a CI/CD pipeine for Docker swarm
+## Create a CI/CD pipeine for Docker Swarm

-Here is the full pipeline:
+Here is the complete pipeline:

 {% include
 image.html